-The eggs require a consistent heat source, so most broody hens are ever-faithful, sitting there throughout the process.
-However, even hens who showed broodiness at first might abandon their eggs at any point.
-There is no surefire way to ensure the success of a broody hen until they prove themselves.
+The eggs require a consistent heat source, so most broody hens are ever-faithful, sitting there throughout the process for up to 23 hours per day.
+However, there is no surefire way to ensure the success of a broody hen until they prove themselves.

 What Is an Egg Incubator?

 An egg incubator is a device that maintains the proper temperature, turning, and humidity levels necessary to hatch eggs.
 Each device will vary depending on quality and needs.
 Because it combines different factors to create a perfect environment for the eggs, the consistency has a high hatch rating.

 Of course, factors can play into successful hatching based on a few things:

 Egg incubators aren’t cheap, and prices can vary tremendously.
 There are some you can make yourself and others you buy from manufacturers.
 If the incubator is of poor quality, it might not function properly, causing interruptions in the cycle.

 Not everyone is a pro right away.
 You might think you followed all instructions only to wind up at day 23, still no chicks.
 The only thing you can do is learn from experience and make sure you follow all recommendations depending on the method you choose to hatch.